- Home

 Weight: 15

-Air pollution from traffic and industry affects overall air quality.
+Air pollution from traffic and industry affects quality, especially in urban areas.

 🏥 Healthcare